iSpy Software User Guide

 Agent DVR uses WebRTC to setup remote connections so doesn’t require any port forwarding setup and will work even over mobile internet connections.
 To connect remotely you will need to pair Agent with your iSpyConnect account.
 To do this, click on the server icon in the local web interface and “Remote Access”.
 You’ll be redirected to the online portal.

 Important: You do not need to install Agent DVR on other computers or setup port forwarding for remote access.
-Just open up a on any device at https://www.ispyconnect.com/app once Agent is connected.
+Just open up a web browser on any device at https://www.ispyconnect.com/app once Agent is connected.
 Remote access to Agent is a subscription service.

 Subscription not applied?: Usually payment notifications come through immediately and you are good to go – but sometimes it can take a few days for things to clear.
 With Agent DVR you don’t need a license code so no need to waiit for one to appear in your inbox – it’s all automatically done on our side.